-Calhoun Place, (20 North - 1 to 400 West) named after John C. Calhoun editor of the Chicago Democrat the city’s first paper.
-He died in Chicago on 20 Feb 1859 at the age of 51 years old.
-Nick names but nothing official: Newspaper Alley, Whitechapel Alley, Gamblers Alley, and Newsboy’s Alley.
+Calhoun Place (20 North - 1 to 400 West) was named after John C. Calhoun, editor of the Chicago Democrat, the city’s first paper.
+He died in Chicago on February 20, 1859, at the age of 51 years old.
+Nicknames but nothing official: Newspaper Alley, Whitechapel Alley, Gamblers Alley, and Newsboy’s Alley.

 How I Killed Three Men, Chicago Daily Tribune, July 1, 1890.